-Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until he or she is permitted to return to the classroom.
-Each teacher must keep a complete log (on a district provided form) for all cases of removal of students from his or her class.
+Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until they are permitted to return to the classroom.
+Each teacher must keep a complete log (on a district provided form) for all cases of removal of students from their class.
 The principal is required to keep a log of all removals of students from class.